kordusas/npp_mcnp_plugin/README.md

 - **Status**: Completed
 - **Description**:
   - selecting a surface type provides information about that type.
 May add more surface types in data/surface_info.json
-  - selecting the transformation popups info about that trcl
+  - selecting the transformation of the surface popups info about that trcl

 ### Physics Block Information
 - **Status**: Planned